open-source-labs/OverVue/README.md

 + Ability to place child components into HTML elements
 + Integration with Storybook
 + Ability to add a copy of an existing component from one route to another
++ Edit State and Actions in the Vuex Store

 [↥Back to top](#table-of-contents)